-The oil level of the reservoir should be checked, and filled with WAY OIL ISO VG 68.
+The oil level of the reservoir should be checked, and filled with ISO VG 68 WAY OIL.

-When the oil reservoir is low or empty on the F103/4/5A machine, the control will "LOW OIL" and will not run until the reservoir has been filled.
+When the oil reservoir is low or empty on the EM103/4/5 machine, the control panel will show "LOW OIL" and will not run until the reservoir has been filled.